Why Trust OMD?

 Eastern Kentucky University Online

-Eastern Kentucky University (EKU) has been a leader in online education since 2006.
-EKU offers over 100 online programs, including numerous master’s degrees in areas like business, education, psychology, health sciences, justice studies, and more.
+Eastern Kentucky University (EKU) has been a leader in online education since 2006 and now offers 100+ online programs, including many master’s degrees in business, education, psychology, health sciences, and justice studies.

 Featured Program: Master of Public Administration (MPA)